coreos/coreos-cloudinit/README.md

 ## Supported Cloud-Config Features

 Only a subset of [cloud-config functionality][cloud-config] is implemented.
-A set of custom parameters were added to the cloud-config format that are specific to CoreOS.
+A set of custom parameters were added to the cloud-config format that are specific to CoreOS, which are [documented here](https://github.com/coreos/coreos-cloudinit/tree/master/Documentation/cloud-config.md).

 [cloud-config]: http://cloudinit.readthedocs.org/en/latest/topics/format.html#cloud-config-data